-Continuing upwards in the valley sides of the Biceps brachii and Pronator teres, the basilica vein passes over the area of the brachial artery.
+Continuing upwards in the valley sides of the biceps brachii and the pronator teres, the basilica vein passes over the area of the brachial artery.
 It is kept from connecting with the brachial artery by the lacertus fibrosis.
 The medial antebrachial cutaneous nerve can also be found on both sides of the basilic vein.

 Following this, the basilica vein then continues up, meeting alongside the medial border of the biceps brachii.
 Slightly under the middle arm area, it interacts with the deep fascia.
 The basilica vein then continues down, residing on the bra chart artery’s medial side.
 It can then be found around the teres major’s lower area, moving towards the axillary vein area.

 Median Antebrachial Vein

 The next important vein that is part of the upper extremities is the median antebrachial vein.
 The purpose of this vein is to drain the venous plexus area of the hand as it moves up through the front part of the arm.
 The median antebrachial vein ends around the basilic vein.

-There are also deep veins that exist in this area of the body which are important to the arteries and make up the venaecomitantes.
+The deep veins in this area of the body are important to the arteries and make up the venae comitantes.
 Most of the deep veins also come in sets of two, making their homes on either side of the artery.
 Transverse branches typically join the two veins together.

-Within the venaecomitantes are both radian and ulnar veins, with the ulnar veins typically existing as larger in size, while the radial veins interact with the dorsal metacarpal veins.
+Within the venae comitantes are both radian and ulnar veins.
+Typically, the ulnar veins are larger, while the radial veins interact with the dorsal metacarpal veins.
 On the other hand, the ulnar veins interact more with tributaries that deal with deep volar venous arches, causing them to have more to do with a human being’s wrist area.
-This interaction is message sending which follows the profunda vein up into the vena medianacubiti.
+This interaction is message sending, which follows the profunda vein up into the vena mediana cubiti.

 Then, on both sides of the brachial artery, one can find the brachial veins.
 The brachial veins connect with the axillary vein, and the axillary vein then connects with the basilic vein.
-The deep veins both act with and connect with not only other deep veins, but also with some of the superficial veins as well.
+The deep veins both act with and connect with other deep veins as well as some of the superficial veins.